John Lewis Krimmel: Early life and education

+Career

-At that time Philadelphia was the intellectual and cultural center of the United States.
-Here Krimmel soon joined the first known sketch club in America whose members included Thomas Sully and Rembrandt Peale.
-His first painting to excite public notice was Pepper-Pot: a Scene in the Philadelphia Market, 1811.
-The oil depicted a black woman ladling out bowls of her uniquely Philadelphian spicy soup to white customers of various ages, heights and social classes.
+Krimmel arrived in Philadelphia, then the intellectual and cultural center of the United States.
+In Philadelphia, Krimmel soon joined the first known sketch club in America whose members included Thomas Sully and Rembrandt Peale.
+His first painting to excite public notice was Pepper-Pot: A Scene in the Philadelphia Market (1811).
+The oil depicted a black woman ladling out bowls of her uniquely Philadelphian spicy soup to white customers of various ages and social classes.
 This genre scene or depiction of contemporary everyday life was soon followed by many more in his sketchbooks and canvases like Blind Man's Buff (1814) and Country Wedding (1814).
 In all of his known oils, Krimmel included at least one animal (usually a frisky dog), sometimes two or three.

-Pavel Svinyin, a Russian on a diplomatic mission to Philadelphia between 1811 and 1813, apparently bought roughly fourteen sketches from Krimmel and presented them back in Russia along with works from a variety of sources as typical American scenes which he had painted.
-The pictures in the so-called Svinin Portfolio include Black People's Prayer Meeting, Deck Life on One of Fulton's Steamboats and Morning in Front of Arch Street Meeting House, which showed Quakers in their Sunday best.
+Pavel Svinyin, a Russian on a diplomatic mission to Philadelphia between 1811 and 1813, apparently purchased roughly 14 sketches from Krimmel and presented them back in Russia along with works from a variety of sources as typical American scenes which he had painted himself.
+The works in the so-called Svinin Portfolio include Black People's Prayer Meeting, Deck Life on One of Fulton's Steamboats, and Morning in Front of Arch Street Meeting House, which showed Quakers in their Sunday best.
 The Svinin Portfolio is now in the Metropolitan Museum of Art in New York.
-Though formerly thought to be Svinin's own work, the watercolors are now generally attributed to Krimmel.
+Formerly thought to be Svinin's own work, the watercolors are now generally attributed to Krimmel.

-Best known pictures

-Krimmel's works are still often reproduced in schoolbooks, historical works and magazines.
-Election Day in Philadelphia (1815), perhaps his most famous painting, best illustrates Krimmel's ability to individualize crowd members with humorous observations.
+Krimmel's works are often reproduced in schoolbooks, historical works and magazines.
+Election Day in Philadelphia, perhaps his most famous painting, painted in 1815, illustrates his ability to individualize crowd members with humorous observations.
 Fourth of July Celebration in Centre Square, Philadelphia, 1819 brims with patriotism and a spirit of unity in a neoclassical design.
-In Quilting Frolic guests and their black fiddler burst in to celebrate the finishing of a quilt before the needlework and clean-up of the room are quite finished.
+In Quilting Frolic, guests accompanied by a Black fiddler burst in to celebrate the finishing of a quilt before the needlework and clean-up of the room are quite finished.
 Art historian Guy McElroy has identified this work as one of the first "to utilize physiognomical distortions [wide toothy grins and over-sized lips] as a basic element in the depiction of African Americans..."
-The depiction of a mother and daughter trying to persuade the drunken father to come home has caused historians of the temperance movement to praise In an American Inn as the first work of an American artist to illustrate this issue.
+Krimmel's depiction of a mother and daughter trying to persuade the drunken father to come home made Village Tavern the first American painting to illustrate the social ills addressed by the temperance movement.